potassco/clinguin/docs/clinguin/reference/communication.rst

 .. tip::
     If some of the context wants to be preserved between calls to the server, it can be done manually in the UI encoding by using the event ``load`` of the ``window``.
-An example is provided below, which is used in the `ast example <https://github.com/krr-up/clinguin/tree/master/examples/angular/ast/ui.lp>`_.

     .. code-block::